callumdisney/DefaultDiscordPFP/README.md

 # DeafultDiscordPFP

 ## What?
 This program allows you to find the default profile picture for a Discord user.
+It then allows you to view this image online, or display it in a little window.

 ## Why?
 These profile pictures are not just randomly assigned, as some may assume.
 They are actually worked out using a bit of mathematics.
 The method of working it out depends on whether you are using the current username format (the "[Pomelo system](https://discord.fandom.com/wiki/Pomelo)") or legacy username format (with [discriminators](https://discord.fandom.com/wiki/Discriminator)).